-Amy Tibble is a labour and employment lawyer practicing out of Hicks Morley’s Toronto Office.
-She advises public and private sector employers on a variety of matters related to litigation, employment law, human rights and labour relations.
+Amy Tibble is an employment lawyer practising out of Hicks Morley’s Toronto office.
+She advises employers on a variety of matters related to litigation, employment law and human rights.

-Amy has appeared as counsel on various litigation matters and has extensive experience in all issues related to the employment relationship.
-She has developed a specialty in advising clients of disability-related litigation including accommodation, frustration of contract, and entitlement to disability benefits pursuant to insurance policies and employer-provided benefits plans.
-Amy has represented Municipal clients in arbitration, negotiations, human rights matters and litigation, including several disability related claims.
-For a brief period of time Amy was in-house counsel at a municipality in Ontario providing day-to-day litigation and labour advice.
-She returned to private practice in 2009.
+Amy has appeared as counsel on various litigation matters—particularly executive-level matters—and has extensive experience in all issues related to the employment relationship.
+She advises clients across the country as well as U.S.-based clients with operations in Canada.
+She has developed a specialty in advising clients of disability-related litigation including accommodation, frustration of contract and entitlement to disability benefits pursuant to insurance policies and employer-provided benefits plans.
+Amy has represented municipal clients in arbitration, negotiations, human rights matters and litigation including several disability-related claims.

-Amy is a member of the firm’s litigation group and regularly speaks at firm events, client conferences, Advantage Series presentations and at individual client sessions.
+Amy is committed to the professional development of the firm’s associates and acts as a mentor to a number of associates each year.
+She is the chair of the firm’s financial services group and regularly speaks at firm events, client conferences, Advantage Series presentations and at individual client sessions.

 Awards & Recognition